Theodore Maiman

 Theodore Harold Maiman (July 11, 1927 – May 5, 2007) was an American engineer and physicist who is widely credited with the invention of the laser.
 Maiman's laser led to the subsequent development of many other types of lasers.
 The laser was successfully fired on May 16, 1960.
-In a July 7, 1960 press conference in Manhattan, Maiman and his employer, Hughes Aircraft Company, announced the laser to the world.
+In a July 7, 1960, press conference in Manhattan, Maiman and his employer, Hughes Aircraft Company, announced the laser to the world.
 Maiman was granted a patent for his invention, and he received many awards and honors for his work.
-His experiences in developing the first laser and subsequent related events are recounted in his book, The Laser Odyssey, republished recently under a new title The Laser Inventor: Memoirs of Theodore H. Maiman.
+His experiences in developing the first laser and subsequent related events are recounted in his book, The Laser Odyssey, later being republished in 2018 under a new title, The Laser Inventor: Memoirs of Theodore H. Maiman.

 Early and student life

-Maiman was born in Los Angeles to Abraham "Abe" Maiman, an electrical engineer and inventor, and Rose Abramson.
+Maiman was born in Los Angeles to a Jewish family, Abraham "Abe" Maiman, an electrical engineer and inventor, and Rose Abramson.
 At a young age his family moved to Denver, Colorado, where he helped his father with experimentation in a home electronics laboratory.
 Maiman says in his autobiography that "as with most hyperactive kids, I was skinny, some 10–15 pounds underweight", and considers himself to have been a target for Ritalin should it have existed at the time.
 In his teens Maiman earned money by repairing electric appliances and radios, and after leaving high school was employed as a junior engineer with the National Union Radio Company at age 17.

 Following a year's service in the United States Navy at the end of World War II, he earned a B.S. in engineering physics from the University of Colorado Boulder.
-Maiman then went on to graduate studies at Stanford University where he earned an M.S. in electrical engineering in 1951 and a Ph.D. in physics in 1955.
+Maiman then went on to graduate studies at Stanford University where he earned an M.S. in electrical engineering in 1951 and a PhD in physics in 1955.

 Maiman's doctoral thesis in experimental physics, under the direction of physicist Willis Lamb, involved detailed microwave-optical measurements of fine structural splittings in excited helium atoms.
 He also devised laboratory instrumentation for Lamb's experiments.
 Maiman published two articles jointly with Lamb in Physical Review, the second of which was based on his own thesis research.
 His thesis experiment was instrumental in his development of the laser.